temesoft/file-storage/README.md

 // Creates file using provided id and byte array fileStorageService.create(storageId, byteArrayToStore);

+// Creates file using provided id and byte array, when overwrite is TRUE, tries to delete the file before creation fileStorageService.create(storageId, byteArrayToStore, overwrite);

 // Creates file using provided id and input stream fileStorageService.create(storageId, inputStreamWithContentToStore, contentSize);

+// Creates file using provided id and input stream, when overwrite is TRUE, tries to delete the file before creation fileStorageService.create(storageId, inputStreamWithContentToStore, contentSize, overwrite);

 // Returns byte array of file content using provided id byte[] storedContent = fileStorageService.getBytes(storageId);